-Take two from the Regent Sound tape was then subjected to a reduction mix to free up space.
+Take two from the Regent Sound tape was subjected to a reduction mix to free up space.
 This became known as take three, even though a take with that number already existed.
-The mix combined the lead guitar and backing vocals on track three, and two lead vocal parts combined on track four.
+The mix combined the lead guitars and backing vocals on track three, and two lead vocal parts combined on track four.

 The final version of the song was an edit of mixes three and six.
-This was made at the end of the session, and can be heard at the 2'06 mark on the album.
+This was made at the end of the session; the join can be heard at the 2:06 mark.

 Also on this day...

 - 2015: Ringo Starr live: Hard Rock Hotel, Punta Cana, Dominican Republic

 - 2010: EMI: Abbey Road is not for sale

 - 1975: UK album release: Rock ‘N’ Roll by John Lennon

 - 1970: Mixing: The Lovely Linda, Momma Miss America, Glasses, Singalong Junk by Paul McCartney